 I found the section on the dark side of sex particularly interesting.
 For those who have not yet read the book, in many species there is a sexual arms race going on whereby males find ways of preventing females from copulating with other males and then females counter these with strategies to overcome them, leading to ever more complex methods of both sexes attempting to manipulate the gene pool.
 It's particularly fascinating to realise that these methods happen in tiny creatures such as insects.
 That's not to say the rest of the book isn't readable, quite the reverse, it's just that this section has a real ghoulish quality that surprised me.

 For me, in addition to the understanding of speciation that the book brought, a key learning was the way that the scientific community often closed down on new thinking and scientists who brought forward new ideas were subjected to derision and in some cases ridicule, causing damage to their professional reputations.
 It demonstrated that often the road to acceptance of a scientific principle is fraught with difficulties and challenges.
 I wonder how many other less tenacious scientists may veer away from publication of their findings if they realise that they are controversial?
-The struggle for the acceptance of sexual selection where females choose their mate(s) is a great example of a theory that had a rocky road to acceptance despite it now being widely recognised, as is the whole area of sympatric sp
+The struggle for the acceptance of sexual selection where females choose their mate(s) is a great example of a theory that had a rocky road to acceptance despite it now being widely recognised, as is the whole area of sympatric speciation.

 No comments: